 Maverick preppers like to live on the edge and use just the bucket with no lining.

 Storage Tip: Before placing sugar in a bucket, fill Mylar bags, Ziplock bags, or home-sewn muslin bags, a cotton fabric you can get at the hobby store, to store sugar inside buckets.
-If the bucket cracks, sugar will still be somewhat protected by the bags.
+If the bucket cracks, the bags will still somewhat protect sugar.

 Plastic Totes: Another way of storing sugar is to fill Ziplock-type bags and place them inside a lidded plastic tote.

-Warning: Avoid storing any foods in non-food grade buckets unless the bucket is lined with Mylar bags first.
-Do not let sugar make direct contact with non-food grade plastic as it may transfer chemicals.
+Warning: Avoid storing foods in non-food grade buckets unless the bucket is lined with Mylar bags first.
+Do not let sugar directly contact non-food grade plastic as it may transfer chemicals.

 Read more about the difference between food and non-food grade buckets in the Ready Squirrel article, “What’s the Difference Between Food and Non-food grade buckets?”